CivicaDigital/MongoRocks/README.md

 ## BSON Documents

-BSON is the format that Mongo stores and retrieved data in.
+BSON is the format that all Mongo documents are stored and retrieved data in.
 Based on JSON, BSON is is nested structure that contains key/value pairs of objects, arrays and data types.
 Unlike JSON, BSON is not a text file.

 BSON also supports more data types than JSON, these are described in the [MongoDB documentation](https://docs.mongodb.com/manual/reference/bson-types/) and in the [BSON Specification](http://bsonspec.org/spec.html).
 In BSON language, the data structure is referred to as a _document_, as are all objects in the document (_nested documents_).

 > JSON is not completely a subset of BSON as BSON doesn't allow `0x00` character.
 BSON reserves `0x00` for control purposes such as string termination.